subquery/documentation/docs/run_publish/references.md

 ### --max-connection

-**Positive Integer (default: `10`)** - The maximum simultaneous connections allowed to this GraphQL query service expressed as a positive integer.
+**Positive Integer (default: `10`)** - The maximum simultaneous DB connections created by the GraphQL query service expressed as a positive integer.

 ### -n, --name